Pancreatic Cancer and New-Onset Diabetes

 The pancreas is an organ about the size of your hand that sits behind the stomach.
 It makes juices full of enzymes that help with digestion in the form of proteins that help break down sugar, starch and fats from food.
 The pancreas also produces specialized hormones that help the body control blood sugar levels.

 Adenocarcinoma is the most common type of pancreatic cancer, responsible for about 95 percent of all cases.
-Adenocarcinoma starts in the cells lining the pancreatic duct or less frequently in cells that make pancreatic juices.
+Adenocarcinoma starts in the cells lining the pancreatic duct or, less frequently, in cells that make pancreatic juices.
 When these cells change and grow in unusual ways, they lead to the development of pancreatic cancer.

 Another less common type is a pancreatic neuroendocrine tumor, or NET.
 Pancreatic NETs happen when the cells that make hormones in the pancreas change and grow abnormally.

 No one knows what causes pancreatic cancer.
 But there are risk factors that may make you more likely to develop it.
-However, sometimes people without risk factors will develop pancreatic cancer and some with many risk factors will not.
+However, sometimes, people without risk factors will develop pancreatic cancer and some with many risk factors will not.

 Risk factors for pancreatic cancer that you can control include: